 - Feelings of tiredness or exhaustion

 - Grief counseling can be helpful at any point in the grief journey.
-Contact Lisa Clark, PhD, St. Jude grief support coordinator, for assistance in locating a counselor in your community.
+Contact the St. Jude grief support coordinator, for assistance in locating a counselor in your community.

 - Identifying one key person to coordinate offers of help and support from others may be useful.